I would like a hedgehog for my garden – where can I get one?

 In the meantime try to encourage your local hedgehogs into your garden.
 Ensure there is easy access in by 13cm (5”) square gaps at the bottom of boundaries.
-Put out hedgehog food, meat based pet food, chopped unsalted peanuts, sunflower hearts and dried mealworms.
+Put out hedgehog food, meat based pet food and cat biscuits.
 Offer fresh water to drink.
 It is a good idea to provide a feeding station for visiting hedgehogs so that cats and other animals don’t steal the food.

 Suggested further reading: The New Hedgehog Book by Dr Pat Morris, Hedgehog Rehabilitation by Kay Bullen and A Prickly Affair: My Life With Hedgehogs by Hugh Warwick.